 Lori and her husband Dave Ross (longtime familiar face at Ross Music in Warwick) have organized two marquee events to benefit the ranch and bring it back to its former glory, starting with “Steppingstock” on July 20.
 The concert marks the 50th anniversary of Woodstock, the iconic three-day music festival in 1969 held in New York State and arguably the most famous rock festival ever.

 Steppingstock will feature, among other acts, three tribute bands, featuring the music of Crosby, Stills, Nash & Young by Trinity, the music of The Who by Who Are You, and the music of Jimi Hendrix by Blue Wild Gypsy.
-The second summer event, Rock the Ranch, unfolds on August 11, featuring southern/country rock acts like Scott Fowler & Southbound, Barefoot Rebel (a Lynyrd Skynyrd tribute), and Brothers All (an Allman Brothers tribute band).
-Tickets for each event are just $20 and children under 10 are free, but make sure to bring your own lawn chairs!
-A portion of ticket sales from both events will go toward restoring the stage for more acts to come.
+Tickets for the event are just $20 and children under 10 are free, but make sure to bring your own lawn chairs!
+A portion of ticket sales will go toward restoring the stage for more acts to come.